 The purification plant consists of five slow gravity sand filters as well as a chlorination system.
-Funding was also secured to upgrade the existing purification plant to deal with the additional water expected from the Kleinberg River at the end of 2012; this project is currently being implemented.
-Two reservoirs (800 kl & 1 MI) serve as clear water storage reservoir to the distribution network of 29 km with 2 pressure zones.
-The network includes a booster pump station to the pressure tower (500 kl).
+Funding was also secured to upgrade the existing purification plant to deal with the additional water expected from the Kleinberg River at the end of 2012; this project is currently being implemented.(Project completed) Two reservoirs (800 kl & 1 Ml) serve as clear water storage reservoir to the distribution network of 29 km with 2 pressure zones.
+The network includes a booster pump station to the pressure tower (500 kl).(New reservoir for 2014/2015)

 Sewage is collected from consumers via a sewer system and treated at the Tulbagh Wastewater treatment plant.
 The sewer system includes 3 booster pump station.
 The plant needs to be upgraded to ensure capable future capacity.
 Application for funding has been secured and construction will commence during 2013.
+Construction in progress completion is 2014/2015.

 Wolseley receives its water supply from the Tierkloof weir.
 Purification consists out of pressure filters & chlorination.
 The Ceres road Reservoir (680 kl) and newly constructed 6 Ml Wolseley reservoir serves as a storage reservoir to the distribution network of 44 km with two pressure zones.
 The network includes a 4.5 Ml services reservoir (Stamper Street Reservoir), which has been resealed to prevent losses, and a booster pump station.
-An additional pump station with a capacity of 58 I/s was completed during 2010/11 to enable the transfer of "lei" water during periods of low flow from the Artois canal to this reservoir.
+An additional pump station with a capacity of 58 l/s was completed during 2010/11 to enable the transfer of "lei" water during periods of low flow from the Artois canal to this reservoir.
 The project also allow for treatment at the reservoir.